georgestephenson/aws-solution-architect-associate/notes/28-API-Gateway.md

 - Edge-Optimized (default): routed through edge locations, though gateway in only one region
 - Regional: one region, could manually combine with CloudFront for more control
 - Private: own VPC

+You can use IAM resource policies to control who access the AWS gateway.